marzikill/step-by-step-solver/README.md

 the teacher can use its owns data structures to virtually implement any problem.
 The interface is inspired by the proof assistant program Coq, where is displayed the current set of hypothesis on which to operate at any given time.

-This program also helps to explain how to solve problems using recursion, as it is explained in [2.4](#orgfd5a323).
+This program also helps to explain how to solve problems using recursion, as it is explained in [the recursion case](#org274b67e).

-<a id="orgcaad76e"></a>

 # Defining a problem

 Every problem is defined in the folder `./problèmes/` or one of their subfolder.
 The problem is automatically available if any variable of class `Problème` is defined in the file.
 For instance, let's explain how to implement the problem of finding the minimum in a list `l`, using recursion :